-This feature provides flexible way to play WAV samples in GR8NET RAM, which can be of various size, various sample rate, size, and which can be dynamically synthesized in the RAM.
+This feature provides flexible way to play WAV samples in GR8NET RAM, which can be of various size, various sample rate, and which can be dynamically synthesized in the RAM.
+This functionality is used in Heroes of Might and Magic III demo for MSX.